IanHopkinson/defra-lidar-viewer/README.md

 ## TODO

-* Remove hardcoding of OS National Grid Tile in surface.html and index.html
+* Remove hardcoding of OS National Grid Tile in surface.html
-* Read bounding box in leaflet.js
 * Check behaviour of process.py when a requested dataset does not have an entry in data_dict
 * Add a second positional argument to process.py for a tile name
 * Fix mismatch problem with the leaflet.js visualisation